-Details are scarce (we hope to find out more when the Swiss brand either during the upcoming SIHH 2012 or the following it Baselworld 2012 event,) but it is known that the watch will be delivered in at least three versions, including a model in stainless steel (pictured,) as well as a version in gold and in a more affordable two-tone mixte.
+Details are scarce (we hope to find out more when the Swiss brand either during the upcoming SIHH 2012 or the following it Baselworld 2012 event,) but it is known that the Aqua Terra GMT will be delivered in at least three versions, including a model in stainless steel (pictured,) as well as a version in gold and in a more affordable two-tone mixte.

 According to Omega’s official press release, the watch is going to be powered by their new Omega Co-Axial caliber 8605/8615.

-It is their first de jure in-house caliber to feature a GMT module (their current Seamaster 300 M GMT diver is animated by the Omega caliber 2628, which is in fact just a heavily modified and redecorated ETA 2892-A2 ebauche.)
+It is their first de jure in-house caliber to feature a GMT module (their current Seamaster 300 M GMT diver is animated by the Omega caliber 2628, which is in fact just a heavily modified and redecorated ETA 2892-A2 blank movement.)

 As usual for their in-house movements, the new caliber is officially certified by the local COSC authority as a chronometer, which ensures its high accuracy and reliability.
 As the other mechanisms in their recent bunch of co-axial calibers, this one beats at a relatively slow frequency of 25,200 vibrations per hour which results in its seconds hand moving in a slightly jerkier fashion (I am sure that most people won’t see the difference with faster mechanisms that oscillate at more usual by today’s standards frequency of 28,800 vph though).

-The movement is hidden inside a nicely sculpted body that, being around 43 millimeters in diameter, seems to be too large for a dress watch, but will be just fine if you plan to wear the timekeeper with jeans and a polo shirt.
+The movement is hidden inside a nicely sculpted body that, being around 43 millimeters in diameter, seems a bit too large even for a “smart casual” timekeeper, but will be just fine if you plan to wear the timekeeper with jeans and a polo shirt.